This Heat

 This Heat were an English experimental rock band, formed in early 1976 in Camberwell, London by multi-instrumentalists Charles Bullen (guitar, clarinet, viola, vocals, tapes), Charles Hayward (drums, keyboards, vocals, tapes) and Gareth Williams (keyboard, guitar, bass, vocals, tapes).

-This Heat were active in the ascendancy of British punk, but stood apart from that scene due to an experimental and confrontational approach.
-This Heat's commercial success was limited, and their discography consisted of only two albums and an EP.
+This Heat were active during the ascendancy of British punk, but stood apart from that scene due to an experimental and confrontational approach.
+This Heat's commercial success was limited and, during the group’s existence, their discography consisted of only two albums and an EP.
 The band would influence genres such as post-punk, industrial music, and post-rock.

 Williams died of cancer in 2001.
 From 2016 until 2019, Bullen and Hayward reunited, playing under the name This Is Not This Heat.